Glossary term

 Access and permissions

-A battery passport is not one public page where every actor sees the same information.
+A battery passport is not one public page with the same disclosure level for every viewer.
 Some information must be broadly accessible, while other information may be restricted to specific actors or authorities.
-A useful passport implementation needs rules for authentication, authorization, selective disclosure, backup, and long-term availability.
+A practical passport implementation needs authentication, authorization, selective disclosure, auditability, backup, and long-term availability so that regulators, repairers, recyclers, competitors, and consumers can access the information they are entitled to see without exposing everything to everyone.

 Source context

-Article 77 of the EU Battery Regulation requires LMT batteries, industrial batteries above 2 kWh, and electric vehicle batteries placed on the EU market or put into service to have an electronic record called a battery passport from 18 February 2027.
-Annex XIII sets out the information categories.
-The Global Battery Alliance Battery Passport and BatteryPass data attribute work have shaped industry language around passport content, sustainability reporting, certification, and interoperability.
-DIN DKE SPEC 99100 is useful standards context for battery-passport data attributes and access/labelling implementation, but it is not being republished here as a verbatim definition source.
+Article 77 of the EU Battery Regulation requires each LMT battery, industrial battery above 2 kWh, and electric vehicle battery placed on the EU market or put into service to have an electronic record called a battery passport from 18 February 2027.
+Annex XIII defines the information categories, including model-level and individual use-derived data.
+Industry initiatives such as the Global Battery Alliance Battery Passport and BatteryPass influence implementation language, but the legal obligation remains source-specific to the EU Battery Regulation.

 What this means for implementation